yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 }
 ~~~~~~

-Keep this code in mind.
+en: Keep this code in mind.
 We will translate it into Haskell.
-First, however, I need to introduce three simple but useful functions we will use:
+en: First, however, I need to introduce three simple but useful functions we will use:
+fr: Gardez ce code à l'esprit.
+Nous allons le traduire en Haskell.
+fr: Premièrement,

 ~~~~~~ {.haskell}
 even :: Integral a => a -> Bool